 A rug pulled…2nd December 2007

-Their password changes even stopped me using their online support to sort things out so there was only one thing for it: phone them up.
+Their password changes even stopped me using their online support to sort things out, so there was only one thing for it: phone them up.
 That got me onto a queue with a wait of around three hours: they must have been inundated as a result of their actions.
 During this time, my phone handset was laid down for most of this time with periodic checks to see things were progressing.
-At the end of all of the waiting, I did get to speak to someone and sort it all out.
+At the end of all the waiting, I did get to speak to someone and sort it all out.
 To my relief, everything is now working as it should again.
 No doubt, some got their twopenn’orth in but I merely stuck to getting things fixed and letting the next person do the same without extending their agony.

 In summary, I have to say that this was hardly an example of exemplary service.
 Even so, Fasthosts are usually good so I have no immediate plans to move from them.
 However, there may be others who reach an entirely different conclusion and I can understand their decision.
-Fasthosts’ password changing activities were probably necessary but they also may have made a rod for their own backs and it wouldn’t surprise me if the load on the support lines were only part of this.
+Fasthosts’ password changing activities were probably necessary but they also may have made a rod for their own backs and it wouldn’t surprise me if the load on the support lines was only part of this.
 After all, a good reputation takes an age to build and an instant to lose…

 Please be aware that comment moderation is enabled and may delay the appearance of your contribution.